 How to enroll?

-The MI is available for Master students who start their programme in September '18 and will run in your second semester.
+The MI is available for Master students who start their programme in September or in February and will run in your second semester.
 Whether or not this internship is an option for you depends on your personal situation and circumstances like study progress, study programme and the timing of compulsory courses in your final year.
-We encourage you to have a talk with your Programme Internship Coordinator about your planning and visit the information session on Master Internship your Programme will organise in the beginning of September.
+We encourage you to have a talk with your Programme Internship Coordinator about your planning and visit the information session on Master Internships your Programme will organise in the beginning of your programme.

-If you thereupon decide to participate, enroll yourself in the group of interested students in the MI Nestor Course for your Programme, before October 31st.
+If you thereupon decide to participate, enroll yourself in the group of interested students in the MI Nestor Course for your Programme.
+The registration deadline will be communicated on Nestor and in the information session that your Programme Internship coordinator organises.
 Subsequently, you will have to find an internship and decide with your company supervisor what your assignment will be.
 Next, upload your signed (by you and your company supervisor) internship proposal to the MI Nestor course no later than three weeks before you plan to start your internship, using the available format.
 When approved by your Programme Internship Coordinator, we will register you in Progress.
 You are ready to start!

 As participating in the MI has consequences for your study planning and thesis, it’s important to start planning timely!

-Visit the Master Internship information session and the programme specific Master Internship Course on Student Portal in September.
+Visit the Master Internship information session and the programme specific Master Internship Course on the Student Portal as of the start of the degree programme.
 If after reviewing all the information on the Student Portal you have questions about your internship and course planning, contact your Programme Internship Coordinator.

-- Once you have determined that you would like to extend your MSc program and do an internship in Semester 2, Register for the group of interested students in the Nestor MI course before October 31st.
+- Once you have determined that you would like to extend your MSc programme and do an internship in Semester 2, Register on time for the group of interested students in the Nestor MI course.
+The deadline is communicated on Nestor.
 All communication about deadlines and other important dates will be sent in that group only.

 As soon as you have secured an internship, upload the completed and signed MI Proposal Form to the MI Nestor course for approval.
 Do this as soon as you secured your internship, but at least 3 weeks before your planned internship start.
 As soon as your Programme's Master Internship coordinator approves your proposal, we will take care of your registration in Progress.

-Do your Master Internship between February and June 2019.
+Do your Master Internship in the second Semester, so between February and June 2019 (for students starting their Master programme in September) or between September and February (for students starting their Master programme in February).
 Take into account any compulsory or elective courses at FEB over this period.

-- Upon completion of your Master Internship upload your MI Portfolio by June 2019 onto the Student Portal.
+- Upon completion of your Master Internship upload your MI Portfolio by the end of June (for students that start their Master programme in September) or by the end of January (for the students that start their Master programme in February) onto the Student Portal.

 Note to international students:

 Since 2016, Dutch law allows non-EEA students to do an internship that is not a mandatory part of their degree programme.
 As compared to EEA students, non-EEA students pay a higher tuition fee if they extend their MSc programme, which is necessary due to the postponement of the thesis as a consequence of doing an MI.
-The Faculty of Economics and Business will financially compensate non-EEA students that do a Master Internship in 2018-2019 for this difference.
+The Faculty of Economics and Business will financially compensate non-EEA students that successfully complete a Master Internship for this difference.
 FEB Career Services will help non-EU students with arranging the compensation when the time is there.
+See the Rules & Regulations document on Nestor for more information on this compensation.

 Each programme of the participating MSc programmes has a Programme Internship Coordinator, see the names below and contact them in case you have any questions that are not answered by the information in the MI Course on Nestor (available from September).